-The College ensures originality of research at the frontline of science will inevitably lead students into overlapping areas of study across the four research clusters:
+The College ensures originality of research at the frontline of science, with students studying across overlapping areas within these four research clusters:

 - energy systems and the requirements for a national transition towards a dominant contribution of renewable energies

 - emission pathways and mitigation strategies including trading systems, intergenerational equity, carbon budgets and mitigation costs

 - all aspects of the climate system itself

 - climatic impacts on the global supply network of goods and services with a special focus on energy infrastructure

 An introduction to the College with its supervisors.

 A video about us and a view from students in their first year.

 Are you looking to understand what countries' post-2020 climate targets actually mean in terms of emissions?
 Or what they need to be if we want to limit warming to within 2°C?
 Do you want to receive our latest stream of facts for the Paris negotiations?
 If you answered 'yes' to any of these questions, then the below resources are for you.